Lesson 1: Basic Concepts#

 AnyFixedRefFrame GlobalRef = {

-// Todo: Add points for grounding
+// Todo: Add points for grounding of the model here

-// Todo.
-Add the model elements such as
+// Todo: Add the model elements such as

 // segments, joints, and muscles here.

-Within “ArmModel” is an object named “GlobalRef”, created with the AnyFixedRefFrame class.
+Within ArmModel = {} is an object named GlobalRef, created with the AnyFixedRefFrame class.
 This object is the global reference frame for your model.

-You will notice “to do” comments inside the braces, to which we will return later.
+You will notice “Todo:” comments inside the braces, to which we will return later.

 Note